develosi/crossfit-oxford/README.md

 - Google lighthouse testing was carried out on the site.

-- The site got a low score particularly on speed performance.
+- The site got an initial low score particularly on speed performance before using compressed images.

 - All images on the site were compressed to improve the performance.

-- The Lighthouse review on the second round gave a score of xxxxxxxxxxx after the images were compressed.
+- The Lighthouse review gave an initial performance score in desktop mode of 44, the second round gave a score of 98 after the images were compressed.

 - With more time I would have spent longer on the data recovered from the Lighthouse review to look at each score in more detail so further improvements could be made to the site.